Prenups in Texas

 - One spouse will have custody of a child with a physical or mental disability that prevents the parent from earning enough income

-If you have questions about how child support works in Austin, see our pages on child support, divorce with children, and enforcement of divorce.
+If you have questions about how child support works in Texas, see our pages on child support, divorce with children, and enforcement of divorce.

 What to Include in a Prenup